szaborego/pdsnd_github/README.md

 ### Description
 Bikeshare project takes 3 user inputs and calculating statistics according to the arguments given

-Second input is Month - according to this argument the query will filter on the given month in the given csv file
+Third input is Day - according to this argument the query will filter on the given day in the given csv file

 ### Files used
 chicago.csv